midnightntwrk/midnight-architecture/adrs/0014-git-workflow.md

 ## Merge Checklist

 A merge can only occur if all the items on the checklist have been done.
-This checklist may vary depending on the repo but it must contain all the items that a review must check before approving the PR.
+This checklist may vary depending on the repository and the nature of the branch (is the branch WIP, EXP, bugfix, hotfix, release candidate, or release) but it must contain all the items that a review must check before approving the PR.
 Some of these items are:

 - Has the change log been updated?
 - Has the version been updated?
 - Has new tests been added to test the new feature/bug?
 - Has new tests been added to CI for the new feature/bug?
+- Has the internal documentation (e.g., compiler.md) been updated?
+- Has a ticket been added for adding the new feature to documentation?
+- Has the new feature been tested by QA?
+- Has the bugfix been reproduced by QA?

 ## More Information